derekphilipau/glazypress/docs/about/README.md

 ## Contacting Glazy

 Glazy is a work in progress.
-If you notice a bug or have an idea to improve Glazy, please contact us here.
+If you notice a bug or have an idea to improve Glazy, please contact us at **derek [at] glazy [dot] org**.

 If you have a question about a specific recipe or material, the [Ceramics Recipes Group](https://www.facebook.com/groups/disisdkat/)